- Sustainability A-Z

 Environmental Justice

-A Civil Rights Assessment analyzed the impact of WM's policies and practices on the civil rights of stakeholders, focused on three areas: Diversity & Inclusion, Environmental Justice, and Supplier Diversity.
+A Civil Rights Assessment analyzed the impact of WM's policies and practices on the civil rights of stakeholders, focusing on Diversity & Inclusion, Environmental Justice (EJ), and Supplier Diversity.

-Findings highlighted how WM operates with consciousness of the impact its operations may have on surrounding communities, including in communities with EJ indicators, and invests significantly in transparency and building positive relationships to be a good neighbor.
+The findings underscore WM’s commitment to operating with consciousness of the impact operations may have on surrounding communities, including those with EJ indicators.
+In addition, the assessment noted WM’s investments in transparency and building positive relationships, further positioning WM as a good neighbor.

-WM continues to address environmental justice concerns by utilizing data to provide transparency and accountability.
-We believe transparency is essential to building trust and fostering a positive relationship with our stakeholders.
-By leveraging data, we can make informed decisions to proactively monitor our impact on, and engagement within, the communities we serve.
+Understanding transparency is essential to building trust amongst stakeholders.
+WM will continue to address environmental justice concerns by utilizing data to provide transparency and accountability.
+Leveraging data enables us to make informed decisions to proactively monitor our impact on and engagement within the communities we serve.

 Methodology

-Since 2010, WM has conducted periodic reviews of environmental justice data in the communities we serve by analyzing the income and race demographics of residents living near our facilities.
+Since 2010, WM has conducted periodic reviews of environmental justice data by analyzing the income and race demographics of residents in proximity to our facilities.

-To identify communities with environmental justice indicators, we use several datasets, including the 2020 U.S. Census, EPA’s Environmental Justice Screening and Mapping (EJSCREEN) tool and open-source data from Environmental Systems Research Institute, Inc. (ESRI), a leader in geographic information system (GIS) software, location intelligence and mapping.
-Our analysis, updated in 2021 to reflect feedback from investors and environmental justice experts, focuses on demographic data within a one-kilometer radius of our facilities.
-We also updated our methodology to align with the EPA's definition of "low-income," as detailed in the EJSCREEN tool.
-We will continue to improve our methodology to strengthen accuracy, transparency and alignment with the most widely used environmental justice tool, the EPA’s EJSCREEN.
+To identify communities with environmental justice indicators, we use several datasets, including the U.S. Census, EPA’s Environmental Justice Screening and Mapping (EJSCREEN) tool, and open-source data from Environmental Systems Research Institute, Inc. (ESRI), a leader in geographic information system (GIS) software, location intelligence and mapping.
+In 2021, we updated our methodology to reflect feedback from investors and environmental justice experts, focusing on demographic data within a one-kilometer radius of our facilities.
+We also updated our methodology to align with the EPA's definition of "low income," as detailed in the EJSCREEN tool.
+Our methodology will continuously evolve to strengthen accuracy, transparency and alignment with the most widely used environmental justice tool, the EPA’s EJSCREEN.

 Population demographics within one kilometer radius of WM facilities